 Our patent experts examine the technical contents of your application during the substantive examination.
 Do your invention and the technical documents meet the legal requirements?
 Our experts do not examine for novelty or inventive step.
-Generally, the substantive examination takes place three years after the patent application has been filed.
+Generally, the substantive examination takes place, at the latest, three years after the patent application has been filed.

 During the substantive examination, we determine whether your invention meets the statutory requirements.
 This includes: